Asian carp in North America: Rebranding campaigns

 In addition to the EPA formally renaming the species of carps "Copi", there are multiple additional rebranding campaigns are underway to increase the consumption of Asian carp to reduce its destructive numbers.

-Among them is one in Illinois at the University of Illinois at Urbana-Champaign, which euphemistically renames the fish "silverfin" and offers it in various forms in their cafeteria, including smoked, fried, and as sliders.
+Among them is one in Illinois at the University of Illinois at Urbana-Champaign, which refers to the fish as "silverfin" and offers it in various forms in their cafeteria, including smoked, fried, and as sliders.

 Another rebranding campaign, "The Perfect Catch", was set to begin with a media blitz in the summer of 2021.
 Its euphemism was being kept a secret.
-As part of the campaign, the fish will be pushed as flaky, low in mercury, and rich in protein and Omega-3s.
+As part of the campaign, the fish will be pushed as flaky, low in mercury, and rich in protein and omega-3s.

 Another euphemism is as Kentucky tuna.

 A direct effort to increase consumption is the "Can't Beat Em, Eat Em" campaign started by a coalition of representatives from Louisiana and Illinois.
 The man behind the campaign, Louisiana chef Philippe Parola, was inspired by legendary Chef Paul Prudhomme and his Blackened Red Fish.
 The blackening was to make the fish more appealing to a wider consumer base.